ThermalSoaring/bayesian-learning/gaussian-process-regression/README.md

 parameters, we'll look at the most probable thermal field from MAP estimates of the parameters.
 Now we use more realistic observation points, along a path rather than random points over some area.

+## GPR Varying Parameters
+What happens when we change the GPR parameters?
+What hyperparameters are we using?
+How does this compare with what Lawrance got in his thesis?